Putting Students First

 A commitment to career development

 K-State offers several opportunities for students to find or confirm their major and career of choice.
 Students who are undecided on a major enroll in open option, a focused program with professional academic advisors.
 Career exploration assessments and classes help students find the right fit.
 We host one of the largest career fairs in the Big 12 with more than 300 employers available for students interested in internships and full-time jobs.
-In a recent survey of our graduates, more than 94 percent of respondents were employed or attending graduate school or professional programs.
+In a recent survey of our graduates, 97 percent of respondents were employed or attending graduate school or professional programs.

 Class sizes that support high-quality education